samueltatapudi-dev/Alerts-Tracker/README.md

 ## 10. Continuous Integration

-GitHub Actions (`.github/workflows/tests.yml`) runs `python -m pytest` on every push and pull request using Python 3.12.
+GitHub Actions (`.github/workflows/tests.yml`) runs `python -m pytest` on every push and pull request using Python 3.12 and then builds the Docker image to probe `/api/health` inside a container.
 Keep the workflow green before merging changes.